ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Nuxt.js

-Nuxt.js is well known for SSR capabilites but it can also go static.
+Nuxt.js is an MIT-licensed, open-source web application framework built on top of Vue.js.
+It is well known for its SSR capabilities, but it can also do static.

-- Couple of paragraphs introducing Nuxt.js and FaunaDB.
-- The Jamstack and how Nuxt.js (SSG) and FaunaDB (serverless) relate to it.

-This is one of the key points I want to concentrate on.
+We'll be using Nuxt to do the heavy lifting during the build stage.
+Instead of having to at each client request?

+The reason for static ...
 Do we really need to have a server make the same request, to get the same data, take those same results, run them against a templating engine and only then deliver the response to the client?

+It's not that often that we need to add or delete a repo from the catalogue. only some have a special place in your heart and that does not happen every day.

 ## FaunaDB

-FaunaDB is a globally "distributed database that promises to be always consistent, always secure, low-latency" Plus, a Fauna database scales automatically and it's globally distributed.
+FaunaDB is a globally distributed, low-latency database that promises to be always consistent and always secure.

-As a **serverless** database, FaunaDB allows our applications to access data "as a service".
-Contrary to more "traditional" databases, there's no need to host and manage our own database. zero operations no need to manage servers
+As a serverless database, FaunaDB allows our applications to access data "as a service".
+Contrary to more "traditional" relational databases, there's no need to host and manage our own database. zero operations no need to manage servers and scales automatically

 From a developer's perspective this is awesome, because it allows us to be more productive and focus on the domain logic of the app we're building.